keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 * Errors need to be logged.
 * Metrics need to be gathered.

-How might this complexity be handled in code?
+How might this complexity appear in code?

 * When a program starts, it may read configuration from the environment, a database, or files.
 Configuration may also be a continuous process at runtime, which may affect the entire architecture of the program.
 * Feature flags and ramps need to be queried in real-time.
 Error handling modes must be provided in the event that a behavior-modifying query fails.